 Click the Chrome menu icon (at the top right corner of Google Chrome) select "Tools" and click "Extensions".
 Locate: "Safe Monitor", select it and click on the trash can icon.

-If you continue to have problems with removal of the safe monitor ads, reset your Google Chrome browser settings.
-Click the Chrome menu icon (at the top right corner of Google Chrome) and select Tools.
-From the opened menu, select Extensions.
-In the opened window, select Settings (at the left corner of the screen).
+If you continue to have problems with removal of the safe monitor adware, reset your Google Chrome browser settings.
+Click the Chrome menu icon (at the top right corner of Google Chrome) and select Settings.
 Scroll down to the bottom of the screen.
-Click the Show advanced settings… link.
+Click the Advanced… link.

 In the opened window, confirm that you wish to reset Google Chrome settings to default by clicking the Reset button.

 Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and disable this add-on: "Safe Monitor".